 As set out the programme has five delivery workstreams, supported by an enabling workstream.
-It is recognised that further work is required to define outputs and milestones for each workstream.
-A workshop is being held with key workstream team members on June 15th to develop this detail, which will be shared in due course.
+It is recognised that the work has already evolved and will continue to do so with new outputs and milestones for each workstream being identified.

-This section of the paper sets out in more detail the ambition and delivery objectives for each workstream.
+This section of the paper sets out in more detail examples of the ambition and delivery objectives for workstreams.